 Many community members have questions regarding COVID-19 vaccines.
 In particular, organizations that work in the community and often serve as information hubs have a specific need to ensure that their staff have up-to-date information about COVID-19 vaccines that they feel comfortable sharing.
+The program creates virtual platforms for community engagement and information sharing as well as a resource hub program that addresses information gaps.

-The Vaccine Ambassador program at the Minnesota Department of Health (MDH) allows MDH staff and community partners to serve as trusted messengers of COVID-19 vaccine information to the local community.
-Ambassadors receive training to present a Vaccine 101 presentation.
-Most importantly, vaccine Ambassadors possess a diversity of cultural identities that enable them to authentically engage with their own communities and adapt vaccine information to the needs and values of cultures.
+Vaccine Ambassadors possess a diversity of cultural identities that enable them to authentically engage with their own communities and adapt vaccine information and messaging to the needs and values of cultures.
 MDH has found that more so than the information itself, the community must be able to trust the person delivering the messages.

 In collaboration with MDH, NRC-RIM has adapted a version of the Vaccine 101 presentation for use by others.

 The Vaccine Ambassadors are led by two coordinators who route speaker requests, facilitate weekly meetings, and curate a resource hub with up-to-date information and talking points on COVID-19 vaccines.
 They also collaborate with MDH Vaccine Preventable Disease Unit leads to ensure that the Vaccine 101 slide deck is maintained as well as translated into multiple languages common in Minnesota.

 Regular weekly, monthly or quarterly meetings with internal and external Vaccine ambassadors are organized and adjusted with time depending on specific information needs.

 During these meeting, the coordinators debrief on presentations from previous meeting and provide updates on any changes or new information.
 Community questions and information needs are raised, and clarification and resources are provided.